supphawit/the-island-quiz/README.md

     ```bash
     cd the-island-quiz
     ```
-3. Install dependencies:
+3. Create a copy of the .env.example file and rename it to .env:
     ```bash
+    cp .env.example .env
+    ```
+5. Install dependencies:
+    ```bash
     npm install
     ```
-4. Run the development server:
+6. Run the development server:
     ```bash
     npm run dev
     ```
-5. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.
+7. Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.

 ### Building for Production
 1. To build the application for production, use the following command: